Rubology/encoded_token/DEVELOPER_GUIDE.md

 4. Run the tests: `rake`
 5. Check your new code is 100% tested: `rake coverage`
 6. Check your coding style passes: `rake rubo`
-7. Start the doc server: `rake doc_server`
-8. Check your documentation reads well: `rake docs`
+7. Check your documentation reads well: `rake docs`
-9. Check that all the test pass with the latest version of Ruby
+8. Check that all the test pass with the latest version of Ruby
-10. Check that all the test pass with each minor version of Ruby from 2.5 up
+9. Check that all the test pass with each minor version of Ruby from 2.5 up
-11. Commit your changes `git commit -am 'My New Feature'`
+10. Commit your changes `git commit -am 'My New Feature'`